Stop doing POCs. Start having a process that proves confidence.

 Redefine qualification criteria

-If your team can’t answer that in one sentence, the deal isn’t ready for a POC.
+If your team can’t answer clearly, the deal isn’t ready for a POC.
 That single filter will eliminate 70% of your fake-progress projects.

 Align AE and Pre-Sales